jedediah/kahlua/docs/readme.txt

 ==Compat options==
 Kahlua implements no compat-options, i.e. no support for `arg` as in Lua 5.0

-==Lack of a compiler==
+==Compiler==
-Kahlua currently does not have a compiler, and can only load precompiled Lua bytecode.
+Kahlua currently does not have its own compiler, but it has support for using [http://sourceforge.net/projects/luaj/ LuaJ]s compiler.
+This is very easy to do, just add LuaJ to the classpath, and run
-This is something that may be added in the future.
+{{{
+LuaCompiler.register(state)
+}}}
+You will then get access to loadstring inside Lua.
+Also take a look at the source code inside testsuite/src for examples on how to use it.

-Instead Kahlua can load precompiled lua 5.1b bytecode.
+Kahlua can also natively load precompiled Lua 5.1b bytecode.
 Use luac -o output.lbc input.lua to compile a lua source file to bytecode.
 You can then use `LuaPrototype.loadBytecode` to get a lua closure.
-See se.krka.kahlua.test.Test to see examples of usage.

 ==Thread safety==
 Kahlua is not thread safe in any way.